Larrabee Sound Studios: Larrabee North

 In 1991, Larrabee Studio acquired another studio located at 4162 Lankershim Boulevard in North Hollywood and renamed it Larrabee North.
 Originally founded by Len Kovner in 1973 as Davlen Sound Studios, Giorgio Moroder purchased the space in 1983 and renamed it Oasis Recording Studios.
-Teddy Riley was the first to work at Larrabee's new studio, producing tracks for Michael Jackson's Dangerous.
-Both of the studios at this location underwent major remodels in 1995-1996, and Larrabee added a large atrium with lounge space in 2000.
+Teddy Riley was the first to work at Larrabee's new studio, producing tracks for Michael Jackson's Dangerous album.
+Both of the studios at this location underwent major remodels in 1995–1996, and Larrabee added a large atrium with lounge space in 2000.
 After selling Larrabee West, Larrabee North became the company headquarters and main location, referred to simply as Larrabee Studios.

 Larrabee East

 In 1999, Larrabee acquired Andora Studios, a facility in the Cahuenga Pass which was originally built in the 1970s as Tom Jones' Britannia studio.
 This studio became known as Larrabee East.
 In 2005, mix engineer Dave Way, his wife and former Larrabee East studio manager Jamie Way, and other investors purchased the studio, renaming it The Pass.
+As of 2013, the studio is owned by Japanese musician Yoshiki.